BBLO Tycoon

 Director's Guide ๐Ÿ“–

 What this is.
-A five-year simulation of running Love Organics โ€” importing oils, bottling in MIRON glass, advertising, and selling through retail (D2C), wholesale shops and distributors.
-Make decisions each month for 60 months and build the most valuable, solvent business you can.
+A ten-year (120-month) simulation of the real Love Organics business โ€” importing oils, bottling in MIRON glass, advertising, and selling through retail (D2C), wholesale shops and distributors.
+You make decisions each month and steer the company from a loss-making startup to a winning exit, without ever running out of cash.

 If cash ever drops below zero you're bankrupt.
 Survival comes first.